 Skip to main content

-Niantic Lightship offers a World Positioning System (WPS) that you can use to get locations and compass heading orientations with better accuracy and stability than standard GPS.
+Niantic Lightship offers a World Pose System (WPS) that you can use to get locations and compass heading orientations with better accuracy and stability than standard GPS.
 In this tutorial, you will learn how to add basic WPS functionality to a Unity project and configure it to localize near you.

 Prerequisites